giuliab00/experimental_1/README.md

 ```

 #### markerDetector Node
 This node is the one recognizing marker and computing the values to tell the navlog about the distance between the rosbot and the marker.
-It's behaviour it's the same as the one implemented to run on the rosbot the main difference is the topic to get the camera images that is *"/camera/color/image_raw"* for the simulation and *"/camera/rgb/image_raw"* for the rosbot.
+It's behaviour it's the same as the one implemented to run on the rosbot the main difference is the topic to get the camera images that is *"/camera/color/image_raw"* for the simulation and *"/camera/rgb/image_raw"* for the rosbot.  (foundable in the src folder with the name markerDetector.cpp)

 ### Video
 Here it is possible to find the video showing the behaviour in the simulation with the rotating camera